eijiotieno-official/eijiotieno-official/README.md

 ### 👋 Hi, I am Eiji Otieno

-I build practical mobile apps and backend services that solve real problems for education and small business in Kenya.
+I build practical mobile apps and backend services that solve real problems for education and small businesses in Kenya.
 I prefer simple, testable solutions that are easy to maintain and scale.
-I work end-to-end on product features — from UX and frontend to cloud functions and deployment.
+I work end to end on product features from UX and frontend to cloud functions and deployment.

 ---

-### 🧰 Tech stacks (with icons)
+### 🧰 Tech stacks

 #### Mobile
 ![Dart](https://img.shields.io/badge/Dart-%230175C2?style=for-the-badge&logo=dart&logoColor=white)